Structure formation in inhomogeneous Early Dark Energy models: Linear evolution

-In the $\Lambda$CDM model, both the normalised growth and $f$ tend to a constant value for low $a$ (high $z$) because $D\rightarrow a$ whenever DE is very subdominant.
-In this limit $f\rightarrow1$ and $D/a\rightarrow1.34$.
-In EDE models $D/a$ and $f$ vary for low $a$, but in the case of $c_{{\rm eff}}=0$, DE perturbations tend to compensate the change in background evolution due to EDE and their values get closer to the $\Lambda$CDM values.
+In EDE models $D/a$ and $f$ vary at high $z$, but in the case of $c_{{\rm eff}}=0$, DE perturbations tend to compensate the change in background evolution due to EDE and their values get closer to the $\Lambda$CDM values.
 In the case of $c_{{\rm eff}}=1$, DE perturbations are much smaller and practically do not compensate the change in the background evolution, thus the deviation from $\Lambda$CDM is more prominent.

+This behavior can be clearly understood in terms of Eqs. \eqref{delta_m_eq_c1} and \eqref{delta_m_eq1}.
+For a given model, when $c_{{\rm eff}}=0$, DE perturbations enhance DM clustering via the last term in the LHS of Eq. \eqref{delta_m_eq1}, which is absent in Eq. \eqref{delta_m_eq_c1}.
+Since EDE models have a less decelerated background expansion than $\Lambda$CDM model during the matter dominated era, which in turn makes DM clustering less efficient, the contribution of DE perturbations in the case of $c_{{\rm eff}}=0$ tend to compensate this change, making DM growth in these models more similar to the $\Lambda$CDM one at high $z$.

+At low $z$ the situation is reversed, EDE models show a less accelerated expansion, which induces a faster DM growth than in $\Lambda$CDM.
+Again DE perturbations enhance this growth, but now making it more different from the $\Lambda$CDM one.
+Therefore, as we can see in Fig.~\ref{fig:grow_DM_c}, $\Delta f$ becomes larger at low $z$, particularly for EDE models with $c_{{\rm eff}}=0$.
+Note that this effect is more important in Model B, which presents larger DE perturbations at low $z$.
+However, the integrated impact of DE perturbations, which can be observed via $D/a$ at $a=0.001$, always makes DM growth more similar to $\Lambda$CDM.
+As we will see in Sect. \ref{sect:mf} the integrated impact of EDE models in DM growth will cause large differences in the abundance of galaxy clusters via the normalisation of the matter power spectrum, $\sigma_8$, but the specific influence of DE pertubations is to make cluster abundace more similar to the predictions of $\Lambda$CDM model.

 Besides this general behaviour of EDE models, we can see that Model B produces the most distinct evolution and variation between the two values of $c_{{\rm eff}}$.
 This is mainly caused by the rapid transition of its equation of state, which produces a very different background evolution and also allows DE perturbations to grow for a longer period when $c_{{\rm eff}}=0$.
-Although the background evolution of Model B may be unrealistic, for instance, providing a rather low age of $13.01$Gy, it is very valuable to clearly identify the changes that large DE perturbations may cause.
+Although the background evolution of Model B may be unrealistic, for instance, providing a rather low age of $13.01\,$Gy, it is very valuable to clearly identify the changes that large DE perturbations may cause.
 Since current data on $f$ have a precision around $10\%$ \cite{Blake:2011rj}, even in Model B, large DE perturbations would be weakly distinguished from the case of negligible DE fluctuations.
 However future surveys like Euclid, which may achieve about $1\%$ precision \cite{Amendola:2012ys}, could make a much more significant distinction.

 The Sachs-Wolfe effect \cite{Sachs:1967er} causes the gravitational blueshift (redshift) of CMB photons when they fall in (escape from) potential wells near the time of last scattering.
 When the gravitational potential varies in time, the temperature variation of CMB photons is associated with the Integrated Sachs-Wolfe effect (ISW).
 Assuming zero opacity the temperature fluctuation is proportional to: